-The Centre d’action bénévole L’Actuel offers a tax return service to low-income people.
+The Centre d’action bénévole L’Actuel offers a tax return preparation service for low-income individuals.

-The service is offered to residents of: Vaudreuil-Dorion, Pincourt, L’Île-Perrot, Notre-Dame-de-L’Île-Perrot, Terrasse-Vaudreuil, Pointe-des-Cascades, St-Lazare, Hudson, Vaudreuil-sur-le-Lac, L’Île-Cadieux, Les Cèdres.
+The service is offered to residents of the following municipalities: Vaudreuil-Dorion, Pincourt, L’Île-Perrot, Notre-Dame-de-L’Île-Perrot, Terrasse-Vaudreuil, Pointe-des-Cascades, St-Lazare, Hudson, Vaudreuil-sur-le-Lac, L’Île-Cadieux, Les Cèdres.

 Dates

-Tax returns are done by volunteers March 4 to April 18, 2024
+Tax returns are prepared by volunteers from February 24 to April 16, 2026.

 Schedule